Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 Open belt drive

-• In these types of belt drive, the belt is employing when the two parallel shafts have to rotate in the same direction.
+• In these types of belt drive, the belt is employed when the two parallel shafts have to rotate in the same direction.

 • When the shafts are far apart, the lower side of the belt should be the tight side and the upper side must be the slack side.